ScuolaNormaleSuperiore/rag-guardrails/README.md

 ## Installation

-1. Copy the plugin folder into the Cheshire Cat AI plugins directory.
+1. Download the release ZIP and extract its `rag-guardrails` folder into the Cheshire Cat AI plugins directory.
+For a source checkout, copy that folder directly instead.
 2. Start or restart Cheshire Cat AI.
-3. Open the Cheshire Cat AI admin panel.
-4. Enable `RAG Guardrails` from the plugins list.
+3. Open the admin panel and enable `RAG Guardrails` from the plugins list.

 ## Before going live